 Studies show that approximately 95% of people who go on weight loss diets will gain all or some of the weight back within a year.
-In fact, some studies have found that after a period of five years, not one "advertised" diet program was successful in keeping the weight off.
+In fact, some studies have found that after a period of five years, most diet programs are unsuccessful in terms of keeping the weight off.

 In the past five years, research has shed light on the impact of strict diets on weight loss, and the findings have consistently held true: diets alone don't work.
 Sure, these diets can help you lose weight at first.
 Yet for most teens, one-third of this loss is muscle -- not fat.
 And lean muscle (as opposed to body fat) is what helps burn calories.

 The more muscle mass your body has, the more calories you burn all day, even while you are sitting around studying or surfing the Internet.